psmware-ltd/jenkins-mit-docker/README.md

 # Jenkins with Docker

-# Jenkins with Docker
-# Jenkins with Docker
-# Jenkins with Docker
+My Jenkins server with docker cli